EduSwasta

 Complete list of 417 registered private schools in Malaysia.
 Find international, private, and expatriate schools by state.

-Expatriate Schools
+Registered Schools

-What is a Private School?
+What is a Private School in Malaysia?

 Frequently Asked Questions